2021 Exploration: Frequently Asked Questions

 To meet the minimum requirement to be considered interdisciplinary, the proposed research project must integrate elements from at least two different disciplines that do not traditionally collaborate or must combine them in a novel way.
 Can you please explain?

 One of the objectives of the New Frontiers in Research Fund (NFRF) is to increase collaboration among disciplines that do not traditionally conduct research together, in the hope of achieving new breakthroughs.
 The group-level CRDC codes are used to confirm that the proposed research meets a minimum threshold for interdisciplinarity; however, that does not mean that it meets the program’s objectives.

 To meet the program’s objectives, the proposed research must also:

-- if it does incorporate two disciplines with a long and established tradition of working together (e.g., biology and chemistry, or psychology and education), it must clearly demonstrate the novelty of the interdisciplinary approach.
+- if it does integrate two disciplines with a long and established tradition of working together (e.g., biology and chemistry, or psychology and education), it must clearly demonstrate the novelty of the interdisciplinary approach.

-The multidisciplinary review panel members will, ultimately, assess the interdisciplinarity and determine whether the proposed research meets the program’s objectives.
+The Multidisciplinary Review Panel members will, ultimately, assess the interdisciplinarity and determine whether the proposed research meets the program’s objectives.

 One of the evaluation criteria is high reward.
 What if it's not possible to predict the outcomes of this project?

 Although it's impossible to predict all the outcomes of research in a certain area, you should be able to outline some of the basic results that should occur if you attain your objectives.

 Can an individual apply for funding through both the Transformation and Exploration streams for the same proposed project?

 An individual may apply to NFRF competitions in different streams concurrently (e.g., Exploration and Transformation), if the objectives of the proposed projects are independent.
 For example, an application to the Exploration stream should not propose a project that is included in an application to the Transformation stream.
 The objectives of the program’s three streams differ, and it is highly unlikely that a proposal would be appropriate for more than one stream.